Transversality and alternating projections for nonconvex sets: Semi-algebraic intersections

-We now arrive at the main result of this section. \begin{thm}[Semi-algebraic intersections] \\ Consider two nonempty closed semi-algebraic subsets $X$ and $Y$ of the Euclidean space $\E$, and suppose that $X$ is bounded.
-If the method of alternating projections starts at a point in $Y$ sufficiently close to $X$, then the distance of the iterates to $X \cap Y$ converges to zero, and consequently every limit point of the sequence lies in the intersection $X\cap Y$. \end{thm}
+\begin{thm}[Semi-algebraic intersections] ~ Consider two nonempty closed semi-algebraic sets $X,Y \subset \E$, with $X$ bounded.
+If the method of alternating projections starts in $Y$ and near $X$, then the distance of the iterates to the intersection $X \cap Y$ converges to zero, and hence every limit point lies in $X \cap Y$. \end{thm}

 \pf Define a bounded open set